Monoidal Properties of Franke's Exotic Equivalence: Preliminaries

 \end{cor} \begin{proof} This follows from the fact that for every pair of left Quillen functors $F$ and $G$ there is a natural isomorphism

 see \cite[Theorem 1.37]{Hovey}, together with the natural isomorphism

 \end{proof}

 To conclude this section, we will shortly discuss how one calculates the values and edges of a homotopy Kan extension.
-It is a fact that left homotopy Kan extensions can be calculated pointwise, like in ordinary category theory, see \cite[Proposition 1.4]{CI09}.
 Recall the notion of a \emph{slice category} for given posets $\cC$ and $\cD$ and a functor $f\colon \cC\lra \cD$, namely